madsenmj/homebrew-digital/rv32i_digital/README.md

 A RISC-V Intro book: http://home.ustc.edu.cn/~louwenqi/reference_books_tools/Computer%20Organization%20and%20Design%20RISC-V%20edition.pdf

 Another starting point: https://github.com/HarieshAnbalagan/RV32I/tree/main - a RV32I processor design.
+This one is turning out to be the most useful.
+Between it and the RISC-V documentation, that is most of the source material for this.